 Will my name be available for any other use?

 No, the data base will not be sold or used for any commercial purpose.

 What else can I do to increase the possibility of receiving an appointment?

 Take an active role in your community, work on political campaigns, get to know the individual who makes these appointments--or become that person.

 If I am interested in the Talent Bank, how do I apply?

 Visit the Talent Bank webpage.
-Contact us by phone at 314-516-6623 or by email at email@example.com to request a "Public Service Personal Profile."
+Contact us by phone at 314-516-4727, or email: firstname.lastname@example.org to request a "Public Service Personal Profile."